South Korea ships tangerines to North, which sent mushrooms

 South Korea's liberal President Moon Jae-in was behind U.S.-North Korea diplomacy.
 Moon has met Kim three times this year.

-Moon's Unification Ministry said Monday it has approved a visit by seven North Koreans to attend an academic forum in South Korea later this week.
-The forum is about regional issues including Japan's wartime mobilization of laborers in the Asia-Pacific region.
+Moon's Unification Ministry said Monday that it has approved a visit by seven North Koreans to attend an academic forum in South Korea later this week.
+The forum is about regional issues, including Japan's wartime mobilization of laborers in the Asia-Pacific region.

-Seoul said Saturday the two Koreas finished withdrawing troops and firearms from some of their frontline guard posts as part of their agreements to lower military tensions between the countries.
+Seoul said Saturday that the two Koreas had finished withdrawing troops and firearms from some of their front-line guard posts as part of their agreements to lower military tensions between the countries.
 The Koreas have halted military exercises along their border and have been clearing mines from a border area to conduct their first-ever joint searches for Korean War dead.